 Each rice cooker has a different time setting, and we recommend that you check the directions of the rice cooker you purchase!
 However, generally sticky rice takes about 15 – 20 minutes in a rice cooker.
 10 minutes shorter than if you were to cook it on the stove, and even shorter than steaming it by hand!

 What other tools can I use to cook rice?

-If you want to go the more traditional method of cooking sticky rice, check out the sticky rice steamer and basket!
+If you want to go the more traditional method of cooking sticky rice, check out the sticky rice steamer and basket from Amazon.
 This set includes a sticky rice bamboo basket and aluminum cooker pot for a more traditional way to steam sticky rice.
 The bamboo weave basket is a durable, more natural alternative to a rice cooker!

 If I can’t find or don’t have any sticky rice.
 What alternative rice is good to use?

 Although there is no real substitute for short-grain glutinous rice, a short grain rice is going to be your best bet if you can’t find sticky rice!
 Short grain rice tends to have a higher starch content, therefore, will be stickier than medium grain or long grain rice.
 Examples of short grain rice breeds are sushi rice, CalRose rice, and short grain brown rice.
 Experiment and try different breeds if you can’t find glutinous rice, however, there is nothing better for sticky rice than glutinous rice!
 If you can’t find this breed of rice in your supermarket, try any Asian supermarket!

 What other things can I cook in a rice cooker?